Information Security

 Information Security Education and Training

-The Company's dedicated information security personnel receive at least 15 hours of professional information security training each year.
-Information security personnel of each department must take at least 6 hours of courses on information security communication and operations.
-For office staff, the Information Security Department plans 3 hours of information security training each year, online information security training for new employees, and irregularly sends company-wide e-mails promoting information security, in order to continue improving the information security literacy of the Company's employees.
+Dedicated information security personnel at KGI Life are required to complete at least 15 hours of professional information security training each year.
+In addition, information security coordinators in each department must participate in a minimum of six hours of information security awareness and operational training annually.
+For general employees, the Information Security Department plans three hours of information security training annually, provides online information security training for new hires, and periodically conducts company-wide email-based security awareness campaigns.
+These initiatives aim to continuously enhance the overall information security awareness of all employees; the training completion rate among employees reached 100%.